-There are several species of dangerous spiders that live near and can invade the inside of homes.
-It is important to be aware of these species so that you can protect yourself and family from their venomous bites.
+There are several species of dangerous spiders in Virginia that live near and can invade the inside of homes.
+It is important to be aware of these species so that you can protect yourself and your family from their venomous bites.
 Brown Recluse Spiders Brown recluse spiders have a round body and long legs.
 They grow to be ¼ to ½ of an inch in length.
-They can be a light brown to dark brown color and have a unique violin shaped pattern on the top of their body.
+They can be a light brown to dark brown color and have a unique violin-shaped pattern on the top of their body.
 They have three pairs of eyes that are arranged in a semi-circle.
 Black Widow Spiders Black widow spiders range in length from 1 ½ - 1 3/8th of an inch.
 They have a round body shape.
 They are shiny black and have a distinctive red “hourglass” shape on their back.

 DANGEROUS SPIDER FACTS

 - The venom from a brown recluse spider will cause the tissue around the bite to ulcerate.
 The necrosis of the tissue can take weeks to months to heal.
 Fever, restlessness, and trouble sleeping are other common symptoms of a brown recluse spider bite.

 - The venom from a black widow spider can affect the nervous system.
 Symptoms of a black widow spider bite include fever, increased blood pressure, sweating and nausea.